U.S. to approve sales it deems safe to blacklisted Huawei

 "Within those confines, we will try to make sure that we don't just transfer revenue from the U.S. to foreign firms," he said.

-After Huawei was added to the Entity List, the semiconductor industry lobbied the U.S. government for carve-outs to sell nonsensitive items that Huawei could easily buy abroad, arguing that a blanket ban would harm American companies.
+After Huawei was added to the Entity List, the semiconductor industry lobbied the U.S. government to be allowed to sell nonsensitive items that Huawei could easily buy abroad, arguing that a blanket ban would harm American companies.

-However, industry observers said Ross' comments lacked the clarity and relief many hoped for after Trump's announcement.
+Industry observers said Ross' comments lacked the clarity and relief many hoped for after Trump's announcement.

 "The actual policy, of what is not going to endanger U.S. security, is not clear," Washington trade lawyer Doug Jacobson said.
-"The only way that industry can determine the line is by submitting (licence) applications and knowing what types will be approved and which types will be denied."
+"The only way that industry can determine the line is by submitting (license) applications and knowing what types will be approved and which types will be denied."

-Separately, White House economic adviser Larry Kudlow said relaxed U.S. government restrictions on Huawei could help the technology giant but would only be in place for a limited time.
+Separately, White House economic adviser Larry Kudlow told an event hosted by CNBC that relaxed U.S. government restrictions on Huawei could help the technology giant but would only be in place for a limited time.

+He said U.S. government purchases of Huawei parts, components or systems would remain off-limits, as would any transactions involving 5G, but the licensing requirements had been relaxed for so-called general merchandise that involved "no national security influences or consequences."

+That meant some chip companies would be permitted to sell to Huawei, on a limited basis, items generally available on the global market, including from vendors in South Korea, Taiwan and Vietnam, he said.

+"We are opening that up for a limited time period," Kudlow said.
+"So that's important and, I guess, does provide some relief to Huawei."
+He did not specify how long the relaxed licensing guidelines would be in effect.

-Speaking at the same conference, Nazak Nikakhtar, Commerce's assistant secretary for industry and analysis and nominee to lead the department's Bureau of Industry and Security, said the agency hoped to have decisions soon on export licence requests from companies seeking to sell to Huawei.
+Speaking at the same conference as Ross, Nazak Nikakhtar, Commerce's assistant secretary for industry and analysis and nominee to lead the department's Bureau of Industry and Security, said the agency hoped to have decisions soon on export license requests from companies seeking to sell to Huawei.

 The United States has accused Huawei of stealing American intellectual property and violating Iran sanctions.